pinkpixel-dev/pinkpixel-vscode-candy-themes/CONTRIBUTING.md

 - 🎯 Focus on what's best for the community
 - 🚫 Avoid harassment, discrimination, or toxic behavior

-Let's make this a welcoming space for developers of all skill levels and backgrounds! 🌟
+Let's make this a welcoming space for developers of all skill levels and backgrounds! ✨

 ---

 ## 🎯 How Can I Contribute?

-There are many ways to contribute to PinkPixel VSCode Themes:
+There are many ways to contribute to Pink Pixel VSCode Candy Themes:

 ### 🐛 **Report Bugs**
 Found a color that looks off?
 A UI element that isn't themed?
 Let us know!